irJERAD/docker-WSR/README.md

 Dockerized Shiny App
 =======================

-This is the Dockerized Shiny App [Wordcloud](http://shiny.rstudio.com/gallery/word-cloud.html)
+This is a Dockerized Shiny App with docker files from flaviobarros dockerized Wordcloud

 This Dockerfile is based on Debian "testing" and r-base image.

-The image is available from [Docker Hub](https://registry.hub.docker.com/u/flaviobarros/shiny-wordcloud/).
+flaviobarros image is available from [Docker Hub](https://registry.hub.docker.com/u/flaviobarros/shiny-wordcloud/).

+You can find flaviobarros source code [here](https://github.com/flaviobarros/shiny-wordcloud)

+Instructions from flaviobarros tutorial:
 ## Usage:

 To run this Shiny App on your computer: